Mike Barnard (sportsman): Playing style and statistics

+Football

-Football career
+Playing career

 Barnard started his football career in 1950, playing as an inside forward in non-League football for Gosport Borough.
 He signed for First Division club Portsmouth in August 1951 after being spotted playing for Gosport.
 In Portsmouth, he joined a club which had won the First Division in the 1948–49 and 1949–50 seasons.
-Barnard made his Portsmouth debut on 26 December 1953 in a 1–1 draw against Tottenham Hotspur in the 1953–54 First Division, and helped Portsmouth finish third the following season, with Barnard making 30 appearances that season and scoring five goals.
+Barnard made his Portsmouth debut on 26 December 1953 in a 1–1 draw against Tottenham Hotspur in the 1953–54 First Division, and helped Portsmouth finish third the following season, with him making 30 appearances that season and scoring five goals.

-One of his best performances came in a 5–4 home victory over Arsenal in the 1958–59 First Division, in which he scored a goal.
+One of Barnard's best performances came in a 5–4 home victory over Arsenal in the 1958–59 First Division, in which he scored a goal.
 The 1958–59 season ultimately saw Portsmouth relegated to the Second Division.
-He left Portsmouth at the end of that season to focus on his cricket career.
+His professional career came to an end after the 1958–59 season, after he had been injured in a tackle, with Barnard leaving Portsmouth to focus on his cricket career.
 He scored 26 goals from 123 first-team appearances in all competitions, with 24 from 116 in the Football League.
-He continued to play football, albeit at non-League level, signing for Chelmsford City in 1959, with the club able to match Portsmouth's £20 a week wage.
+He continued to play football, albeit at non-League level, signing for Chelmsford City of the Southern Football League in 1959, with the club able to match Portsmouth's £20 a week wage.
+He once scored 4 goals in a match for Chelmsford, doing so in their 7–1 victory against Gravesend and Northfleet.
 His last season in football came with Poole Town in 1963–64.